newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Forget about DOM manipulations😈 !**

 In React, you do NOT get to manipulate the DOM😈 !!!
-It's over.
+It's over.😭 But wait!
+React is awesome, trust me on this one.
+React "creates" the html we need and handles the DOM manipulations we want to achieve.
 Under the hood: React.createElement(), remember?
-React "creates" the html we need and handles the DOM manipulations we want to achieve.
-As we said earlier,  React **renders** the components (update of a timer or lazy-loading of a div for example) according to their **state**.
+As we said earlier,  React **renders** (or **re-renders**) the components according to their **state** (update of a timer or dark-mode toggle for example).
 This whole rendering thing corresponds to what's called the component's **lifecycle**.
-In React, we say that components are mounted or unmouted, some libraries use the terms "enter", "leaves" referring to the component!
+In React, we say that we "mount"/"unmount" components, or components are "mounted"/"unmounted", various libraries use terms like "enter", "active", "exit" referring to the component!
 You see what i mean?

 So how can we increment or decrement a counter if we can't manipulate the DOM ourselves?
-Well, it gets done with built-in React methods!!😉  Let's not forget it's still all JavaScript, of course it comes with very cool and easy built-in methods!
+Well, it gets done with built-in React methods!!😉  Let's not forget it's all JavaScript, so of course it comes with very cool and easy to use built-in methods!
 The main one is: `setState()`.
 You will be using it all the time: `this.setState()`!
 - in our Counter component it would look like:
 ```